 However, recent data from Zety suggests that recruiters prefer resumes that are longer than a page.
 According to Zety’s research, the average resume length is 489 words.
 One page is about 380 words, so it appears that many resumes these days break that single-page mark.

-What’s more, recruiters are 1.4 times as likely to choose an applicant that has a two-page resume for entry-level work and 2.9 times as likely for a more experienced position.
-77% of employers also prefer to hire seasoned professionals that have a two-page resume.
+What’s more, recruiters are 1.4 times as likely to choose an applicant who has a two-page resume for entry-level work and 2.9 times as likely for a more experienced position.
+77% of employers also prefer to hire seasoned professionals who have a two-page resume.

 07. Make your content "skimmable"